Coccinella undecimpunctata

 Coccinella undecimpunctata, the eleven-spot ladybird or eleven-spotted lady beetle, it is native to central Asia, though commonly found in Europe, and formerly North America as its populations are decreasing.
 It is of the family Coccinellidae, commonly referred to as ladybugs or lady beetles.

 Description

 C. undecimpunctata is a lady beetle with eleven black spots found on its red/orange elytra.
 Its size can range from around 4.0 to 5.0mm.
-It may look like this beetle has six spots on each elytron, however the black spot in the center of the elytra, just behind the pronotum, counts as just one.
+It may look as if this beetle has six spots on each elytron, but the black spot in the center of the elytra, just behind the pronotum, counts as just one.

 Distribution

-Endemic to the Palearctic - Europe, North Africa, European Russia, the Caucasus, Siberia, the Russian Far East, Ukraine, Moldova, Kazakhstan, Middle Asia, Western Asia, Afghanistan, Mongolia, China, Pakistan, North India.
+Endemic to the Palearctic - Europe, North Africa, European Russia, the Caucasus, Siberia, the Russian Far East, Ukraine, Moldova, Kazakhstan, Middle Asia, Western Asia, Afghanistan, Mongolia, China, Pakistan, and North India.
 C. undecimpunctata has been introduced to Australia as a biological control agent.
-It has been said that C. undecimpunctata was introduced to New Zealand as a form of pest control as well, however this has proven to be false.
+It has been said that C. undecimpunctata was introduced to New Zealand as a form of pest control as well, but this has proven to be false.